alovajs/alovajs.github.io/docs/tutorial/02-getting-started/01-introduce.md

 </details>

-alova provides total 15+ client request strategies based on the [RSM](/about/RSM) specification.
-Please refer [Request Strategy List](/tutorial/client/strategy) to see all client request strategies.
+alova ships 15+ client request strategies built on the [RSM](/about/RSM) specification.
+See the full [Request Strategy List](/tutorial/client/strategy).

 ### Server Request Strategy

-On the server-side, such as in `nodejs/deno/bun`, alova also provides server-side request strategies, which we call **server hooks**, all of which support cluster mode.
+On the server (nodejs/deno/bun), alova also provides server-side request strategies we call **server hooks**, all with cluster-mode support.

 Below are introductions and examples of some server-side request strategies.
 Feel free to explore the ones that catch your interest.